adrianfurlanc/obsidian-university/Notes/The 3 Step Process I Use To Write Essays In Record Time With My Obsidian Notes.md

 *Take your greatest insights from Daniele Gilbert's book Stumbling on Happiness and analyze how they have changed your life in some way.*

 ### Dump:
-First I dump every idea, quote, or note I think would be relevant to the essay inside of a new assignment note for the class (remember you can find your assignments in [[My Assignments]]).
+First I dump every idea, quote, or note I think would be relevant to the essay inside of a new assignment note for the class

 **Everything.**